mohit-dhote/Stock-Price-Prediction-Using-ANN/README.md

 :star: Star me on GitHub — it helps!

 ## Features 📋
-⚡ select dataset for prediction
+⚡ select dataset for prediction/
-⚡ select no. of years of prediction
+⚡ select no. of years of prediction/
-⚡ Raw data for analyzing
+⚡ Raw data for analyzing/
-⚡ Time series data with the range slider
+⚡ Time series data with the range slider/
-⚡ Forecasted data with the range slider
+⚡ Forecasted data with the range slider/
 ⚡ Forcast Weekly, monthly, and yearly trends components graph

 ## Sections 📚